taylorhakes/node-systemd-selinux/README.md

 ```shell
 audit2allow -a | grep node
 ```
-Running that command will output statements like the following
+Running that command will output statements like the following.
 ```
 #============= nodejs_t ==============
 allow nodejs_t http_cache_port_t:tcp_socket name_bind;
 ```
 Place the allow statements in the nodejs.te file and rerun nodejs.sh.
-When you are done turn permissive mode off
+When you are done turn permissive mode off.
 ```
 semanage permissive -d nodejs_t
 ```